juangallostra/roguelike-tutorial/README.md

 ## TODO List

+- [ ] Investigate how to use bigger tilesets
 - [ ] Document code.
-- [ ] Only show objects that are in the current level.
 - [ ] Change color palette.
 - [ ] Add option to play with alphanumeric chars instead of colours.
 - [x] Add stairs to move between dungeon levels.
 - [x] Fix field of view.
+- [x] Only show objects that are in the current level.